David Mixner: Honors and legacy

-On May 16, 2015, Washington College awarded Mixner an honorary doctorate for his "lifetime in the forefront of American politics and international human rights, championing LGBT equality, wildlife conservation and progressive political causes."
+On May 16, 2015, Washington College awarded Mixner an honorary doctorate for his "lifetime in the forefront of American politics and international human rights, championing LGBTQ equality, wildlife conservation and progressive political causes."
 Dr. Mixner also delivered the commencement address to the graduating class of 2015.

 In 2021, the Institute of Current World Affairs and trustee Fabrice Houdart set up the David Mixner LGBTQ+ Writing Fellowship for young writers to immerse themselves in a specific LGBTQ+ issue abroad.
+That same year, Mixner was inducted into the New Jersey Hall of Fame.

 In June 2025, a streetcorner at West 47th Street and 8th Avenue in Manhattan, New York City was named Mixner's Corner in honor of David Mixner.